Clogged drains are a common menace that most homeowners experience at some point.

 B. Flange

 Flange plungers are specially designed to be used with toilets.
-Like their predecessors, they have a similar cup-like structure at their end in addition to a flap, which sticks out beyond the cup rim.
+Like their predecessors, they have a similar cup-like structure at their end and a flap that sticks out beyond the cup rim.
 This flap lets the plunger create a seal with the surface of the toilet drain and clean it.

-Ensure that you always use the correct plunger for the job since they have different uses and aren’t interchangeable.
+Ensure that you always use the correct plunger for the job.
+Plungers have different uses and aren’t interchangeable.

 6. Put Drain Strainers Inside Kitchen Sinks

-This is among the simplest ways to prevent the entry of solids inside the kitchen drains and overall household plumbing system.
-Drain strainers (also known as plug strainers or waste food grinders) are mesh devices usually made from stainless steel, and they fit inside the drain snugly to catch any solids coming their way.
-The best part is that they come in multiple sizes, so you’ll find one that fits your drains and avoid blocked pipes or may clog a whole sewer system.
+This is among the simplest ways to prevent solids from entering the kitchen drains and household plumbing system.
+Drain strainers (plug strainers or waste food grinders) are mesh devices usually made from stainless steel.
+They fit snugly inside the drain to catch any solids coming their way.
+The best part is that they come in multiple sizes, so you’ll find one that fits your drains, avoids blocked pipes, or may clog a whole sewer system.

 Keeping Your Drains Clear At Home